 What are Cocoa Solids?

-A key ingredient of chocolates, chocolate confections and chocolate syrup are cocoa solids, which are mixtures of cocoa butter and cocoa fiber from the cocoa bean.
-Technically cocoa solids are any part of the cocoa bean in a finished chocolate or chocolate dessert.
-So cocoa or cocoa powder or even cocoa butter - all are cocoa solids.
-High percentages of cocoa solids make the chocolate flavor more intense because it is a higher concentration of cocoa bean components (from a total percentage standpoint when looking at a chocolate total, the more cocoa solids, the lower the sugar).
+A key ingredient in chocolates, chocolate confections, and chocolate syrup is cocoa solids chocolate.
+These solids are mixtures of cocoa butter and cocoa fiber derived from the cocoa bean.
+Technically, cocoa solids refer to any part of the cocoa bean present in a finished chocolate or chocolate dessert.
+This includes cocoa, cocoa powder, or even cocoa butter—all considered cocoa solids.
+Higher percentages of cocoa solids chocolate create a more intense chocolate flavor, as it increases the concentration of cocoa bean components and reduces the sugar content.

 EXAMPLE: 70% cocoa solids = roughly 70% cocoa bean component + 30% sugar = 100% confection